 Make an appointment at the Dutch embassy or consulate

-You must make an appointment at the Dutch embassy or consulate when you are still in your country of origin, or country of continuous residence.
+Before you can apply for the MVV and residence permit, you must make an appointment at the Dutch embassy or consulate in your country of origin, or country of continuous residence.

 Your country of origin is the country of which you have the nationality.
 The country of continuous residence is the country where you may stay for more than 3 months.
 Because you have a residence permit or are waiting for a decision on a residence application.
 If there is no Dutch embassy or consulate in your country of origin or country of continuous residence, you make an appointment at the nearest Dutch embassy or consulate.